gitbls/sdm/Docs/Disk-Encryption.md

 If the Pi is *headless* (no keyboard/video/mouse) it is quite difficult (OK, it's impossible or close to it) to unlock the rootfs partition.
 There are two solutions that you can use with sdm's encrypted rootfs support.
 You can:

-* Use a USB Keyfile Disk (described in the next section).
+* Use a Yubikey or USB Keyfile Disk (described in following sections).
 * Enable SSH in the initramfs.
 When the system boots you can SSH into the initramfs and you'll be prompted for the rootfs unlock passphrase.
 After you enter it correctly, the system boot will proceed.

 SSH can also be used during the initial rootfs encryption process, discussed in the next section.
 Everything works exactly the same as if you are sitting on the console, with the exception that log entries (e.g. plugging in a disk) do not show up in the SSH session.

 You can use `parted -l` in the initramfs to determine which disks are plugged in to decide, for example, what scratch disk to use with `sdmcryptfs`.

 Note that once you've enabled SSH in the initramfs, sdm does not provide an easy way to disable it.
-That said, it is typically not active for very long, and once encryption has been configured the SSH port is locked down to only prompting for the unlock passphrase.
+That said, it is typically not active for very long, and once encryption has been configured, by default the SSH port is locked down to only prompting for the unlock passphrase.

 `sdm-cryptconfig` switches relevant for SSH are: